kresnasatya/dev.kresna.me/src/posts/from-livewire-to-100000-volt.md

 :::

 I wish you get the point what I want to tell you in this post.
 Well, Livewire Volt is actually for programmers who have experience with the "old" Livewire way and see the pain point with the "old" way.
 If you want to get your hands dirty with Livewire Volt, I encourage you to try [Laravel Bootcamp and choose Livewire section](https://bootcamp.laravel.com/livewire/installation).
-I have [migrate my "old" Livewire into Livewire Volt](https://youtu.be/Hffc1zi29Ts) into my project called [Larva Interactions](https://larva-interactions.senku.stream).
-Finally, Livewire get 100.000 volt power! ⚡️⚡️⚡️
+I have [migrate my "old" Livewire into Livewire Volt](https://youtu.be/Hffc1zi29Ts) into my project called [Larva Snippets](https://larva-snippets.fly.dev).
+Now, you get 100.000 volt power! ⚡️⚡️⚡️